 By walking through the car park toward Rattray Street the next three murals can be seen.
 This first one is by Mahalski.

 This one was hard to get to as the area had temporary fencing around it.
-It’s in the side of the Johnnie’s Southern Kitchen building.
-From what I could see from behind the fence it’s a collaboration done by a few different artists.
+It’s on the side of the Johnnie’s Southern Kitchen building.

-This one is the stand out in this area though.
-This is done by Fintan Magee who has painted all over the world.
 This one is called “Chasing the Thin White Cloud”.
 There is a girl on the side of the building too

-This mural is signed by Stickum, which is actually a duo of artists, Guy Howard Smith and Aroha Novak.
 It’s said to represent the diversity of those who settled Dunedin.
 This can be found on the corner of Broadway and Rattray Streets.

 These birds were gracing the walls and ceiling of a small alley on Moray Place, not far from Princes Street.
 I didn’t see a name and this one is not included on the map, but I thought it was interesting.